Alice Attie: Education

 After graduating from Barnard College in New York City with a degree in French literature, Attie obtained an MFA in poetry, studying under June Jordan at the City College of New York.
-Attie went on to complete a PhD from the Graduate School of the City University of New York in comparative literature, with a doctoral dissertation focused on "modern elegy, specifically on the meeting place of language and the unspeakable: how we accommodate what is inaccessible to language".
+Attie went on to complete a PhD from the Graduate Center of the City University of New York in comparative literature, with a doctoral dissertation focused on "modern elegy, specifically on the meeting place of language and the unspeakable: how we accommodate what is inaccessible to language".

 Photography and visual art

 Attie's drawing practice began as an exploration of literary texts, as the expanded inscriptions which they inspired.
 Class Notes, ongoing, is a series of drawings composed during graduate philosophy and physics seminars at Columbia University.
 Attie's class notes are taken in the form of drawings.

 Attie's drawing series Take Care of Yourself, inspired by the lectures of Michel Foucault at the College de France, are writing-drawing abstractions formed by repetitions of the phrase "Take Care of Yourself", referencing the Socratic notion of care as it was addressed in Foucault's studies.

 Attie's recent photographs feature the meadows, parks, and fields of Iceland, New Hampshire, upstate New York, and Central Park.
 Taken with her father's old 1937 Rolleiflex camera, her photographs explore the idea of nature as visual poetry.

 Her photographic work and drawings on paper can be found in collections at The Whitney Museum of American Art, The Museum of Modern Art, The Studio Museum in Harlem, The Jewish Museum, The Getty Museum in Los Angeles and The Museum of Fine Arts in Houston, Texas, among others.

 In 2001, Attie published Alice Attie: Harlem on the Verge, (with introduction by historian Robin D. G. Kelley), a photography book of photo portraits and storefronts documenting modern-day Harlem on the verge of gentrification.
 In 2012, Attie collaborated with photographs in books by Gayatri Chakravorty Spivak: Harlem and An Aesthetic Education in the Age of Globalization.
-In 2012, Attie collaborated with philosopher Giorgio Agamben contributing photographs to his book, The Church and the Kingdom.
+In 2012, Attie contributed photographs to Giorgio Agamben's book, The Church and the Kingdom.

 Photographs of the artist June Leaf, taken over eighteen years, accompany images of June's drawings in the book Attie completed with Steidl Press to accompany the 2016 Whitney Museum Exhibition: June Leaf: Thought is Infinite.